sakaki-/bcm2711-kernel/README.md

 This project contains a weekly autobuild of the default branch (currently, `rpi-4.19.y`) of the [official Raspberry Pi Linux source tree](https://github.com/raspberrypi/linux), for the [64-bit Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).

-Builds are performed with the standard `bcm2711_defconfig`, with the only change being that the first 12 hex digits of the tip commit SHA1 hash are appended to `CONFIG_LOCALVERSION` (with a separating hyphen) before building.
+Builds are performed with the standard `bcm2711_defconfig`, with the only change being that the first 12 hex digits of the tip commit SHA1 hash plus `-p4` are appended to `CONFIG_LOCALVERSION` (with a separating hyphen) before building.

 > Please note that as the purpose of this project is to provide a 'vanilla' build of the upstream `bcm2711_defconfig`, PRs requesting config changes will be rejected.
 Instead, please see the sister [`bcm2711-kernel-bis`](https://github.com/sakaki-/bcm2711-kernel-bis) project, which has a weekly autobuild (with versions mirroring this one, using a tweaked `bcm2711_defconfig`), and where such PRs *will* be accepted for review.